 Expo 2015 is the world of hashtags

-You can see them everywhere at the entry of pavilions, on message boards on the walls and most stunning, on water falls.
+You can see them everywhere at the entry of pavilions, on message boards on the walls and most stunning, on waterfalls.

-I will always remember and associate the concept of Austria about synergy of technology and nature by the hashtag #BreathAustria.
+I will always remember and associate the concept of Austria about the synergy of technology and nature by the hashtag #BreathAustria.
 Visitors did not want to leave the pavilion for its refreshing oxygen flow and shadow of the forest.

-The examples of virtual reality at Expo 2015 can make a long list and the feelings cannot find the right words, or how would you describe yourself flying round the impressively beautiful city Astana, diving in deep Kazakhstan lakes, talking to hologram embassadors at the German pavilion at the language you choose or watching yourself on the hologram screen singing together with Sara at the end of her unforgettable story at the UAE pavilion.
+The examples of virtual reality at Expo 2015 can make a long list and the feelings cannot find the right words, or how would you describe yourself flying around the impressively beautiful city Astana, diving in deep Kazakhstan lakes, talking to hologram embassadors at the German pavilion at the language you choose or watching yourself on the hologram screen singing together with Sara at the end of her unforgettable story at the UAE pavilion.
 All my experience is convincing me about the accelerating impact of digital communication, making the connections and engagements between exhibitors and users easy, fast, complete, findable all the time, personal, and meaningful in the focused message of a hashtag.

 Take the opportunity and visit Expo 2015 to have this personal extraordinary experience of virtual and physical reality, focused on the best concepts of food and energy management for the present and future of humanity.
-I’m actually still there, sharing tweets with the kind young people that guided me round the exhibition.
+I’m actually still there, sharing tweets with the kind young people that guided me around the exhibition.

 I will walk you around Expo 2015 through my Google Story in Photos, exploring more about the features of Google Photos, Google Maps, Locations.
 Stay tuned.